Introduction

 Tunnels are fundamental structures for efficient road solutions and are widely used in regions with steep topography in order to avoid exacerbated expenditure on soil movement due to cutting and landfilling, and on construction materials in cases where the alternative is to build bridges and viaducts.

-Another typical use of this structure is to optimize the flow of vehicles safely, for example by promoting level traffic between intersecting roads.
-In the industrial sphere, it is possible to ensure that small and medium-sized vehicles do not intersect at level with off-road vehicles, increasing the safety and comfort of the people and workers who travel there, as well as increasing the average speed of the road.
+In addition, another typical use of this structure is to optimize traffic flow while ensuring safety, for example, by managing traffic at intersections.
+In an industrial setting, it is possible to ensure that small and medium-sized vehicles do not cross paths at grade with off-road vehicles, thereby increasing the safety and comfort of people and workers using the facility, as well as raising the average speed of traffic.

-There are several categories of tunnels, but the emphasis is on corrugated tunnels, due to the various qualities associated with their construction method: ease and speed of execution, in line with the low cost of construction and the possibility of catalog sizing, making the design stage faster.
-Within this category, there are destructive (Figure 1-a) and non-destructive (Figure 1-b) construction methods, which must be chosen depending on the reality of the project.
+In general, there are several categories of tunnels, but corrugated tunnels stand out due to the various advantages associated with their construction method: ease and speed of execution, combined with low construction costs and the ability to use catalog-based sizing, which speeds up the design phase.
+For example, within this category, there are destructive (Figure 1-a) and non-destructive (Figure 1-b) construction methods, which should be chosen depending on the specific conditions of the project.

 Figure 1: Examples of corrugated tunnels.
 SOURCE: Armco Staco®.